lightblueseas/linuxstuff/README.md

 this should be the output:
 /usr/bin/zsh

+A similar install description is of zsh is on this link https://github.com/robbyrussell/oh-my-zsh/wiki/Installing-ZSH.

 3. Install now Oh-My-Zsh.
-For this see first the recommended version on homepage https://github.com/robbyrussell/oh-my-zsh/wiki/Installing-ZSH.